Santa and the Satellite

 "Santa and the Satellite" was the fifth single released by Buchanan & Goodman, known for their break-in records.
 Dickie Goodman again supplies most of the dialogue, and features disc jockey Paul Sherman in place of Bill Buchanan.

+Background

 This single was more of a seasonal take on the "Flying Saucer" records.
 The United States government tries to save Santa Claus from the spacemen on the satellite.
 Goodman's character, John Cameron-Cameron, helps Santa escape by disguising himself as Elvis Presley.

+Charts

 The record was moderately successful, peaking at #32 on the Billboard chart in 1957.